Would you order poached fish and a jacket potato from a chip shop?

 A new award scheme has been launched to promote healthier eating at takeaway restaurants in Suffolk - but can a takeaway ever really be healthy?

-The Suffolk County Council led project, Take Out Eat Well, seeks to encourage businesses in offering more nutritious options to their customers as well as looking at how they prepare food.
+Take Out, Eat Well seeks to encourage businesses in offering more nutritious options to their customers as well as looking at how they prepare food.

-Steve Phatura, owner of Bounty Fisheries in Felixstowe, said he had been looking to ways of making a healthier version of one of the nation’s favourite dishes.
+And Steve Phatura, owner of Bounty Fisheries in Felixstowe, is one of those who has been looking at ways of making a healthier version of one of the nation’s favourite dishes.

 “First, we use rape seed oil to fry our fish, which is healthier than most oils,” he said.

 “It is rich in Omega 3 and other health benefits compared to other oils.
 It is also not as saturated in fat.
 Then we offer healthier alternatives, like jacket potatoes and poached fish, for people to try.